Dougsworth/FreeFlow/README.md

 Goals for the project achieved
-• Convert the RF energy transmitted by a Wi-Fi router into usable energy to charge or directly power a low power consumption device.
+- Convert the RF energy transmitted by a Wi-Fi router into usable energy to charge or directly power a low power consumption device.
-• Make the energy conversion process efficient
+- Make the energy conversion process efficient
-• Ideally mplement the design to occupy the smallest space (volume) possible, however proof of cincept is required first.
+- Ideally implement the design to occupy the smallest space (volume) possible, however proof of concept is required first
-• Documentation and testing of a working prototype that meets the technical and functional specifications
+- Documentation and testing of a working prototype that meets the technical and functional specifications
 _____________________________________________